 First day preparation

 Once you know where you are going and when you need to arrive, plan your journey.
-It is always advised to leave enough time to allow for transport delays, cancellations, traffice jams, bad weather and getting lost!
-Check that there are no road works or scheduled engineering works which might disrupt your journey.
-And remember that rush hour traffic and tubes are very different at rush hour compared to 3 o’clock in the afternoon, so make sure you leave enought time to not arrive late and flustered on our first day.
+It is always advised to leave enough time to allow for transport delays, cancellations, traffic jams, bad weather and getting lost!
+Check that there are no road works or engineering works scheduled which might disrupt your journey.
+And remember that traffic and the Tube are very different at rush hour compared to 3 o’clock in the afternoon, so make sure you leave enough time to not arrive late and flustered on your first day.

 The way you dress will help you feel confident on your first day.
-It will also have an impact of your team’s first impression of you.
-Think back to how you dressed to your interview and how your interviewer dressed to help you make a judgement on how smart you need to be.
-Startups and SMEs tend to have a more relaxed dressed code but it’s always better to be too smart than too casual!
-Have a look at our interview dress guide to remind yourself about the typical dress codes in different companies.
+It will also have an impact on your team’s first impression of you.
+Think back to how you dressed for your interview and how your interviewer dressed to help you make a judgement about how smart you need to be.
+Start-ups and SMEs tend to have a more relaxed dressed code but it’s always better to be too smart than too casual!
+Have a look at our interview dress guide to remind yourself of the typical dress codes in different companies.

 It is always a good idea to arrive with anything you might need, ‘just in case’.
-We always recommend taking a notepad and pen – you’ll look prepared and you’ll be given so much new information on your first day, it’s a good idea to have somewhere to write important things down.
+We always recommend taking a notepad and pen – you’ll look prepared and particularly as you’ll be given so much new information on your first day, it’s a good idea to have somewhere to write important things down.

 And finally, make sure you get a good night’s sleep.
 You want to be alert and ready for your first day, which is bound to be tiring from all the information you’ll be absorbing.
 Be sensible and don’t have a wild night out the day before you start your new job!